RobertOstermann/vscode-phpunit-extended/README.md

 - The file in the active editor is added based solely upon the `fileRegex`.
 - `folderPattern` is only used when `discoverAllTests` is set to `true`.
 - `functionRegex` sets the regex to find functions within a test file.
+- `highlightFailureLocation` determines if the line responsible for the failing test should have a background highlight.
 - `multilineFunctionRegex` allows the functionRegex to look at multiple lines.
 The functionRegex adds the `s` flag.
 - `parallelTests` allows multiple tests to run concurrently.
 I would not recommend setting this above `8`.
 - `showOutput` is similar to the command line setting of the same name.
 Shows the output console when specified.